 In the winter, people always say they look forward to getting a tan, but beach season proves those people to be all talk.
 Sure, they haul out their blankets and chairs, strip down to their swimsuits, and roast for way longer than the doctor would recommend, but it’s still just a half measure.
 Most people aren’t getting tans—not really—because they’re keeping parts of their bodies covered up in the name of “decency.”

 That’s why we should turn to the real tanning aficionados.
 These brave souls confidently shed their clothes—swimsuit included—before the gawking eyes of the entire beach.
 These people, and the beaches that welcome them, understand what the stuffy, puritanical beachgoers of yesteryear won’t admit.
 Bare is beautiful.
 Nude is the future.
 Unsurprisingly, California is ahead of the curve when it comes to progressive beachgoing.
-While you can find nude beaches across the country, if you know where to look, nude beaching is a way of life in California like nowhere else.
+While you can find nude beaches across the US, if you know where to look, nude beaching is a way of life in California like nowhere else.
 Whether it’s San Diego’s famous Blacks Beach or the more low-key Devil’s Slide Beach in Half-Moon Bay, these are the best nude beaches in California.

 Blacks Beach, San Diego